top of page

 • TikTok

-The All Weather Portfolio was created by Ray Dalio, founder and chief investment officer of Bridgewater Associates, and was then popularised by Tony Robbins in his book MONEY Master The Game.
+The All-Weather Portfolio was created by Ray Dalio, founder and chief investment officer of Bridgewater Associates.
+It was then popularised by Tony Robbins in his book MONEY Master The Game.

-The portfolio aims to survive all economic conditions using diverse types of assets that perform differently during those different “seasons.”
-The diversification of using a variety of inherently uncorrelated asset classes helps mitigate risk and volatility.
-The All Weather Portfolio can be referred to as the All Seasons Portfolio.
+The portfolio aims to survive all economic conditions by using diverse assets that perform differently during those different “seasons.”
+Diversifying using a variety of inherently uncorrelated asset classes helps mitigate risk and volatility.
+The All-Weather Portfolio can be referred to as the All-Seasons Portfolio.

 The first step that Dalio and his team took to design the portfolio was to find an answer to a simple question: